06 830 1513 Extension: 5413

 MS, MFT - Licensed Clinical Psychotherapist, BA

-Edmond is a licensed psychotherapist, and since 1993 has practiced individual, group, and family therapy, along with clinical supervision in private practice and for public agencies.
+Edmond is a licensed psychotherapist, and since 1993 has practiced individual, group, and family therapy, along with providing clinical supervision in private practice and for public agencies.